Five-Year Survival Rates

 - Diagnosed with a malignant, invasive brain or spinal cord tumor.

 Five-year survival is the standard for measuring cancer outcomes.
 But by definition, five-year survival rates do not reflect the treatments, technology and expertise available today.
 These numbers also reflect the most difficult cases because they do not include patients diagnosed with benign (not cancer) or noninvasive tumors.

 Keep in mind that these statistics are averages and cannot predict the outcome for an individual patient.

 Germ cell tumors

 * As defined by the International Classification of Childhood Cancer.
-The first four categories are ICCC Group III and Subgroups a-d.
-The last two categories are Subgroups e-f and Group Xa.
+The first four categories are ICCC Group III, Subgroups a-d.
+The last category is Group Xa.

-** U.S. rates are from the National Cancer Institute Surveillance, Epidemiology and End Results Program (or SEER) Cancer Statistics Review 1975-2013, Table 29.6, and are the most recent available.
+** U.S. rates are from the National Cancer Institute Surveillance, Epidemiology and End Results Program (or SEER) Cancer Statistics Review 1975-2014, Table 29.6.
+They are the most recent available.